 How solvent is a company?
 To answer this question, there are various helpful key figures.
 One of them, the operating cash flow, is often referred to in this context.
-This key figure is not only relevant for internal management, but also for external stakeholders, such as investors or lenders.
+This key figure is essential for giving better spend visibility to internal management and external stakeholders, like investors or lenders.
 Our guide explains what operating cash flow is, what it indicates, and how it is calculated.

 What is operating cash flow?

 For businesses, the key figure of operating cash flow is significant, because if you want to invest and thus remain competitive, you first need the appropriate capital.
 With the cash flow, the company can evaluate whether it has the sufficient financial resources to carry out new investments.
-This makes this indicator an indispensable instrument for controlling.
+This makes this indicator an indispensable instrument for financial controllers and general financial planning and analysis.

 Cash flow or operating cash flow?
 These are the differences